 Describe- Each day walking through the village of your homestay in Ghana on your way to school, a woman shouts at you from up the street, "Obruni!
 Obruni" [variously translated as "foreigner" or "white person"].
 I ignore her and walk on.
 Interpret-I'm being mocked.
 I'm being taunted.
 The neighbors are being warned about my presence.
 Evaluate-I feel harassed.
 She seems to be delighted.
 Plus - Challenge the neighbor to stop.
 Ask my home stay host mother what is going on?
 Introduce myself.

-Engagement Abroad Assessment Rubric LEARNING CRITERIA NOT DEMONSTRATED EMERGING SATISFACTORY OUTSTANDING Point GOAL (D Range/2 points) (C Range/3 points) (B Range/4 points) (A range/5 points) Score ENGAGEMENT Relates a specific cross- cultural experience with a thoughtful focus on the relationship between the self and others in the host culture.
-Describes an experience without reference to others from the host culture or a distinct community as a context.
+Engagem ent Abroad Asse ssment Rubric LEARNING CRITERIA NOT DEMONSTRATED EMERGING SATISFACTORY OUTSTANDING Point GOAL (D Range/2 points) (C Range/3 points) (B Range/4 points) (A range/5 points) Score ENGAGEMENT Relates a specific cross- cultural experience with a thoughtful focus on the relationship between the self and others in the host culture. culture or a distinct community as a context.
 Perceives self as the sole relevant participant in an activity.
-Shows no introspective understanding of experience.
-Integrates host nationals into the description of an experience but the point of view is mainly on self; refers to the host environment, but from a tourist's point of view.
-Perceives the self as the most relevant participant.
-Includes host nationals' viewpoints and actions in account of activities.
+Shows no introspective Includes host nationals' viewpoints and actions in account of activities.
 Perceives the self in relation to the members of the host culture present in the immediate circumstances.
 Is able to articulate participation within the broader community of the host culture.
 Perceives the self as one participant in a larger cultural context.
-4 REFLECTION Reflects on particular cultural details in a manner that shows a greater understanding of self in relation to others.
-Response is a summary of an event or events; student retells the facts of their experience with no analysis.
+4 Reflects on particular cultural details in a manner that shows a greater understanding of self in relation to others.
 Response is mostly descriptive of activity detail, but includes some reflection with surface-level insights about objective culture.
 Response is a mix of reflective thought and activity details.
 Demonstrates some ability to connect the action with thought and analysis of subjective cultural patterns.
 Response is nearly entirely reflective, with the specific activities or observations listed to support specific reflective conclusions and insights on how the event connects to subjective cultural patterns.
 4 INTERCULTURAL SENSITIVITY context.
-Relates effective Either fails to describe cultural differences or does so in terms of good and bad.
-If opinions are provided, they are mostly focused on polarized ideas; may include value judgments about how others are behaving or communicating.
-Avoids value judments, but describes the other in universalizing ways that minimize the importance of cultural differences and stress common humanity.
+Relates effective interaction(s) with individual(s) from the host culture within and according to the norms of differences or does so in terms of good and bad.
+If opinions are provided, they are mostly focused on polarized ideas; may include Avoids value judments, but describes the other in universalizing ways that minimize the importance of cultural differences and stress common humanity.
 Presents a respectful, non- evaluative perspective.
 Student sees the situation through a different cultural lens, recognizing and appreciating cultural difference.
 Observes and accepts cultural difference and demonstrates an ability to adapt to the new culture.
-4 INTEGRATED BEHAVIOR Articulates the ways in which the experience has or will inform/change future attitudes and/or actions.
-Articulates a connection between the described experience and how her/his attitudes and future action might change but at a surface level.
-Articulates a substantial if not fully realized perspective on the relation of the described experience and her/his future attitudes and actions.
+4 INTEGRATED Articulates the ways in which the experience has or will inform/change future attitudes and/or actions. described experience or the abroad experience in general could the described experience and how her/his attitudes and future action Articulates a substantial if not fully realized perspective on the relation of the described experience and her/his future attitudes and actions.
 Articulates a sophisticated understanding of how the described experience will affect her/his future attitudes and actions, including both the personal and professional realms.
 5